LiorShrago/BudgetBuddy/docs/testing/TEST_DOCUMENTATION.md

 - TOTP validation tests may occasionally fail due to timing issues
 - Live API tests require valid API credentials
 - Some tests may be sensitive to database state
+- Selenium tests may be flaky due to timing or element visibility issues

 ## Adding New Tests